Fast View Synthesis of Casual Videos with Soup-of-Planes: Method

 \subsection{Extended Soup of Planes for Static Content}

 We fit a soup of oriented planes to the point cloud constructed using the pre-computed depth maps and camera poses in Sec.~\ref{sec:preprocessing}.
-To represent scene surfaces, each plane has the same texture resolution, which contains an appearance map and a density map.
+Each plane has the same texture resolution, which contains an appearance map and a density map to represent scene surfaces.
 We further augment the planes with spherical harmonics and displacement fields to model view-dependent effects and non-planar surfaces.

-\topic{Plane initialization.} Given a number $N_p$ of finite planes $\P_{1..N_p}$, we first fit them to the 3D static scene point cloud by minimizing the objective:
+\topic{Plane initialization.} Given a number $N$ of planes $\{\P_i\}_{i=1}^N$, we first fit them to the 3D static scene point cloud by minimizing the objective: